Made in Heaven: "Heaven for Everyone"

 "Heaven for Everyone" is a track Taylor wrote and tried out with Queen in 1987, although according to some sources it was written with Joan Armatrading in mind to sing it.
 Whether she turned it down or Taylor withdrew the song is unclear, but it was recorded by his other band The Cross.
 One night Mercury came to visit The Cross at the studio and after some drinks he gave them ideas of how to sing the song and ended up recording the lead vocals for it.
 Mercury appeared on the UK version of their album Shove It as guest lead vocalist on the song, with Taylor doing backing vocals.
 The roles were reversed on the single and the American version of Shove It.
 Mercury's vocals were then used for the Made in Heaven release, with a couple of different lines and May singing backing vocals instead of Taylor, with Richards adding several arrangement ideas.
-It was released as the leading single two weeks before the album's release, with the song's music video commemorating Mercury, and also containing footage of Georges Méliès seminal 1902 silent film A Trip to the Moon.
+It was released as the leading single two weeks before the album's release, with the song's music video commemorating Mercury, and also containing footage of various silent films from the 1900s, including Walter R. Booth's 1906 film The '?'
+Motorist, Georges Méliès' seminal 1902 film A Trip to the Moon as well as his 1904 film The Impossible Voyage.